How to use Bubble reusable element properties in dynamic JavaScript workflow

 -

-Implement the JavaScript workflow inside the Reusable Element:
+Implement the JavaScript workflow inside the Reusable Element: - Select the Button element within your Add to Compare Button RE.

-. - Right-click and select
+- Right-click and select Start/Edit workflow.

-(You'll need the free "Toolbox" plugin installed for this). - Paste the following JavaScript code into the "Javascript code" field:
+- Paste the following JavaScript code into the "Javascript code" field:

 // Get the tool IDs from the reusable element's property // 'This Reusable Element' refers to the top-level reusable element // The value of 'toolIDToCompare' is passed into the JS context by Bubble. let toolIDToAddToCompare = '{{This Reusable Element's toolIDToCompare}}'; // Split the comma-separated string into an array. // Handle cases where the property might be empty or null (e.g., first load) let newIDsArray = toolIDToAddToCompare ? toolIDToAddToCompare.split(',') : []; // Get current items from local storage const currentLocal = localStorage.getItem('items_to_compare'); let existingLocalIDs = currentLocal ? currentLocal.split(',') : []; // Combine all IDs (new selections and existing local storage items) let combinedIDs = [...existingLocalIDs, ...newIDsArray]; // Remove any duplicates or tools with empty IDs (from splitting an empty string) combinedIDs = combinedIDs.filter((tool, index) => tool && combinedIDs.indexOf(tool) === index); // Get the final cleaned list as a comma-separated string const finalCompareList = combinedIDs.join(','); // Save to local storage if max 3 items if (combinedIDs.length <= 3) { localStorage.setItem('items_to_compare', finalCompareList); } else { // Optional: Handle the case where more than 3 items are selected. // We'll store only the first 3 to respect the limit. localStorage.setItem('items_to_compare', combinedIDs.slice(0, 3).join(',')); console.warn("More than 3 items selected for comparison.
 Only the first 3 will be stored."); } // Send the final list back to Bubble using a Javascript to Bubble element. // Ensure you have a 'Javascript to Bubble' element on *each page* that uses this RE, // and its ID matches 'jsToBubble_CompareList'. bubble_fn_jsToBubble_CompareList(finalCompareList);